 As for Alphabet, it is far from clear regulatory intervention would be a bad thing for its share price anyway.

 “There’s a widespread feeling Google is worth more on a sum-of-the-parts basis than as an integrated business.
 Because it was so content with Google Search being so hyper profitable, it hasn’t monetised businesses like YouTube nearly as well as it should have,” Parkinson says.

 Cordwell, who largely agrees, says Amazon is the one company where the market could be underestimating the threat of action.
-“These appointees to the Biden administration could well change the way people think about antitrust.
-It could start to come onto the agenda in a way that isn't currently envisaged,” he says.
+“These appointees to the Biden administration mean antitrust could start to come onto the agenda in a way that isn't currently envisaged,” he says.

 Few dispute the need for at least some level of competition in healthy economies

-Perfect competition is a myth only found in economic textbooks.
-However, few dispute the need for at least some level of competition in healthy economies.
-This implies the days of Big Tech getting such an easy ride – as Zuckerberg did in 2018 – look to be over.
+Since few dispute the need for at least some level of competition in healthy economies the days of Big Tech getting as easy ride as Zuckerberg did in 2018 look to be over.
 But just how much their influence and dominance can be reined in remains to be seen.